fahek/water-pump-controller-tto5/README.md

 The buzzer is activated during the warning phase and when the timeout is active with different signals.
 Both signals are combined using an OR-gate.

-The warning signal is generated using a group or AND-gates from the 1kHz signal, the warning state line and the lines for 0.5Hz to 4Hz.
+The warning signal is generated using a group of AND-gates from the 1kHz signal, the warning state line and the lines for 0.5Hz to 4Hz.
 This results in a beep that repeats every 2 seconds and is on for 125 ms.

 The generation of the timed-out signal is more complex and described below since it contains more timing